Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

-$\Sigma_{\rm P}$ and $\Sigma_{\rm H}$ are the \indexit{Pedersen conductance} height-integrated Pedersen and the \indexit{Hall conductance}Hall conductances, $\Sigma_{\rm P}$ being the more important one for magnetosphere-ionosphere interactions (Hall currents close within the ionosphere, to first approximation).
+$\Sigma_{\rm P}$ and $\Sigma_{\rm H}$ are the \indexit{Pedersen!conductivity} height-integrated Pedersen and the \indexit{Hall!conductivity}Hall conductances, $\Sigma_{\rm P}$ being the more important one for magnetosphere-ionosphere interactions (Hall currents close within the ionosphere, to first approximation).

 Obviously, to ensure ${\mathbf v}_0\simeq{\mathbf v}_{\rm n}$, the ionospheric conductance $\Sigma_{\rm P}$ must be sufficiently large in relation to the height-integrated current ${\mathbf I}$, which scales as the current per unit length in the magnetosphere and hence ultimately as the mechanical stresses in the magnetosphere.
 For a more precise criterion, one must consider a specific process. [\ldots]